CONP-PCNO/conp-dataset/README.md

-# CONP data
+# CONP dataset

-CONP data is a repository containing the datasets available in the Canadian Open Neuroscience Platform.
+CONP dataset is a repository containing the datasets available in the Canadian Open Neuroscience Platform.
 It leverages [DataLad](http://datalad.org) to store metadata and references to data files distributed in various storage spaces and accessible depending on each data owner's